jcannice/ds_personal_proj/README.md

 ## Next Steps
 **Data Engineering**
 While I scraped as much data as I could from the OpenTable site, I think many other features could be pulled and optimized from other sources.
-These might include health code scores/violations by restaurant from county data,
+These might include health code scores/violations by restaurant from county data, yelp rating, and population size.
+Scraping the number of bookings a restaurant has recieved in a given day may also prove to be an interesting and potentially useful feature, although this metric changes throughout the day -- a longer term analysis would be needed to produce average booking numbers for each restaurant.
+Finally the cuisine type feature included over 100 types which could be reduced to much fewer to remove overlap.

+**Model Selection**
+While lasso and random forest regression produced sufficient prediction results, exploring other model types such as support vector machines and other normalizing regressors would be worthwhile.

+### Thanks for stopping by :)